 Bangor Monachorum is at Bangor-on-Dee (also known as Bangor-Is-y-Coed or

 situation near well wooded country).
 Garmon was then vicar of Trofarth w Bryn-y-Maen, Denbighshire, not far from Conway,

 from 1954 until about the mid-seventies.
 In the late 1960s he moved from Bryn-y-Maen vicarage to 13 Quarry Cottages,

-Richard died in the winter of 1976-7 [Aberconwy 1977, 1st qt].
+Richard died on 31 January 1977.
 The surname had become hyphenated during his lifetime; it was thus in the telephone directories of the 1970s though his death was registered under the surname ‘Jones’.
-Norah died in 1987, aged 81 [Aberconwy July 1987].
+Norah died on 9 July 1987, aged 81.